sensu/sensu-docs-legacy/source/docs/0.23/aggregates.md

 Check aggregates are extremely useful in dynamic environments and/or environments that have a reasonable tolerance for failure.
-Check aggregates should be used when a service can be considered healthy as long as a minimum threshold (i.e. a minimum number of instances, or a minimum percentage of instances, etc) of the service is healthy (e.g. are at least 5 healthy web servers? are at least 70% of N processes healthy?).
+Check aggregates should be used when a service can be considered healthy as long as a minimum threshold is satisfied (e.g. are at least 5 healthy web servers? are at least 70% of N processes healthy?).

 ## Aggregate configuration